AllenNeuralDynamics/parallax/docs/ReadMe.rst

    pip install -e .[docs]

-2. Then to create the documentatio html files, run:
+2. Then to create the documentation html files, run:

 .. code-block:: bash